BotanyHunter/MrBayes/README.md

 # Set up the HTCondor job

-Currently, six of MrBayes parameters can be set different from their defaults.
-These are
+Currently, six of MrBayes parameters can be set.
+All others will be set to their defaults.
+The six are
 <table>
 <tr><td>parameter</td><td>meaning</td><td>default</td></tr>
 <tr><td>-n</td><td>Number of generations</td><td>1,000,000</td></tr>